kuksenko/quiz/README.md

 # quiz
 Short quiz:
  1. Look into new JEP274 API.
- 2. Explain what the foolowing code does?
+ 2. Explain what the following code does?

  public static MyClass {